 3.3.
 OpenAPI 3.0 Requirements Class

 The API-Common - core Standard does not mandate any encoding or format for the formal definition of the API.
-The prefered option is the OpenAPI 3.0 specification.
+The preferred option is the OpenAPI 3.0 specification.
 The OpenAPI 3.0 requirements class has been specified for APIs implementing OpenAPI 3.0.

 The OpenAPI 3.0 Requirements Class is specified in (Chapter 10) OpenAPI 3.0 Requirements Class.